 Students that graduated ten years ago or longer will be required to take the RISE placement tests.
 Test scores are valid for ten years.
 Students that are required to test will be notified by the Admissions office during Orientation.
 Students may retest on each level of the RISE placement test once for math and once for English.
 Acceptable ACT, SAT, GED or HISET test scores may also be used to place students into gateway Math and English courses.
-Associate or Bachelor degree recipients are exempt from co-requisite courses and may enroll directly into any required gateway English and Math courses.
+Students completing an Adult High School Diploma program are required to take RISE placement testing.